Farming/Frequently Asked Questions

 The Organic Farming Scheme is a 5-year scheme operated by the Department of Agriculture, Food and the Marine.
 It aims to support farmers converting or maintaining their farmland under organic production and is funded under Ireland’s CAP Strategic Plan.

-The Scheme is currently open for applications until Friday 29th November 2024.
+The Scheme is currently open for applications until Friday 12th November 2025.
 The Department intends to run the scheme annually over the duration of the CAP Strategic Plan 2023-2027.

 All farmers (in-conversion or fully converted) who are part of the Organic Farming Scheme avail of the above payment rates.
-You can learn about the potential payments for your farm using the Department’s Organic Payments Calculator
+You can learn about the potential payments for your farm using the Department’s Organic Payments Calculator.

-The most recent eligibility conditions are set out in the Department’s Terms and Conditions for the Organic Farming Scheme 2025.
+The most recent eligibility conditions are set out in the Department’s Terms and Conditions for the Organic Farming Scheme 2026.
 A minimum area of 3 ha is required for most enterprises (1 ha for horticulture, however, smaller growers may also be considered where it can be demonstrated to the Department that it is a commercial enterprise).
-The farmer or grower should be registered with an organic certification body such as the Irish Organic Association and have access to the Agfood.ie at the time of applying for the scheme.
+The farmer or grower should be registered with an organic certification body such as the Irish Organic Association and have access to MyAgFood at the time of applying for the scheme.

 There are three straightforward steps in the application process.